phpgearbox/router/README.md

 ```

 You can then deal with this yourself.
 An example use case might be to have
 multiple routers.
-Which then could provide HMVC type setup.
+Which then could provide a HMVC type setup.

 Exit On Complete
 --------------------------------------------------------------------------------